-An important part of Sjogren's
+An important part of Sjogren's.

 Sicca features are often referred to as Glandular features.
-This is why the term "Extraglandular Manifestatons" (EGMs) is used to describe systemic features.
+This is why the term "Extraglandular Manifestatons" (EGMs) is often used to describe systemic features.
 It is important to know that rheumatologists define EGM differently.
-See the Sjogren's is Systemic page for the varied use of this term, and why this can be so confusing.
+See the Sjogren's is Always Systemic page for the varied use of this term, and why this can be so confusing.

 Sicca, or glandular features, should not be confused with the glandular domain of the ESSDAI, which is a category of systemic disease, and not caused by dryness.
+The glandular domain refers to enlargement of the major salivary gland tissue, typically the parotid glands.

 Glandular Features (Sicca)